absyro/botstudio-hub/content/docs/bots/creating-bots.md

 - Scroll to see a section named "OAuth Tokens for Your Workspace".
 - Copy the "Bot User OAuth Token" and paste it as the "Slack Application Token" in Bot Studio, and create your bot.

+{{< callout context="note" >}}
+This manifest only includes message events.
+If you wish to use custom event listeners, such as the "Channel Left Event", you must navigate to the "Event Subscriptions" page under the "Features" tab.
+From there, scroll down to the "Subscribe to bot events" section, where you can add custom event listeners.
+{{< /callout >}}

 ### Setting the webhook address for your Slack bot

 After completing these steps, your robot will be created in Bot Studio.
 Now there are a few other steps to complete: